wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'Goblins who {goblinculture} {goblinproblem}',
     'a Sorcerous Cabbal that {sorcererwants}',
     'a Wraith that {wraithwants}',
-  ];
+    'the Great Horde and their War {rockybeast}',
+    'the Warrior Tribe of the {rockybeast} {warriorwants}', ];

 // - - - - - - - - - - F - O - R - E - S - T- - - - - - - - - - - - - - - - - - - - - - - - - - - -